lupyuen/pinetime-rust-mynewt/README.md

 1. Click `Terminal → Run Task →
     [3] Image bluepill_my_sensor`

+1. [Check this video](https://youtu.be/QTTqRlsiBfk) for the build process

 ## _Flash Application to Blue Pill_

 1. Connect ST-Link to Blue Pill and the USB port